Is the Otago Central Rail Trail part of the New Zealand

 villa has a kitchen if you want to cook meals at night.

 Will it be crowded?

 No way.
 Even in midsummer, the Rail Trail's limited accommodation

-and enjoy the solitude.
+spread out and enjoy the solitude.

 Is there cell phone coverage?

 Yes, nearly everywhere.
 If you do get a blank spot, you should be